 The Philadelphia Immunization Program coordinates a citywide Community-based Influenza Vaccine Campaign for adults each year starting in October.
-The program vaccinates adults aged 19 through 64 years who do not have health insurance and have no alternative source for medical care, or who are unable to access their usual source of care.
+The program vaccinates adults over age 19 who do not have health insurance and have no alternative source for medical care, or who are unable to access their usual source of care.

 The objectives of the community-based influenza vaccination campaign are to: